Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#Creating-a-NetCDF_002d4_002fHDF5-File "Previous section in reading order")]   [[\>](#Use-of-the-Expanded-Model-Impacts-Fortran-Portability "Next section in reading order")]       [[\<\<](#NetCDF-3-Transition-Guide "Beginning of this chapter or previous chapter")]   [[Up](#NetCDF-3-Transition-Guide "Up section")]   [[\>\>](#NetCDF-2-C-Transition-Guide "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------------------------------ ------------------------------------------------------------------------------------------------ --- -------------------------------------------------------------------------------------- ------------------------------------------------- ------------------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-B.7 Using NetCDF-4.0 with the Classic Model {.section}
+B.7 Using NetCDF-4.0 with the Classic Model
 -------------------------------------------

 By changing your nc\_create call to create a netCDF-4/HDF5 file you gain